 - Lots of people also don’t know why they should bother securing their wireless network.

 - There are quite a few reasons for this.
 Firstly other people could be getting your Internet connection at no cost.
-This could cause your Internet connection to slow down.
 An unsecured WiFi connection could also allow people to use your Internet connection for prohibited purposes.

 - If your wireless network is not secured correctly, then it could also allow people access to your files as well as pictures.